 Real Privacy Management™

-Introducing RPM™, a lightweight technology for providing security and privacy for any device on any network.
+Introducing RPM™, lightweight cryptography for providing security and privacy for any device on any network.

 Real-Time Continuous Mutual Authentication